 Three.
 Milwaukee Public Museum, 800 W. Wells St.

 This season is also busy for the Paranormal Investigators of Milwaukee.
 They have several upcoming, free presentations at Milwaukee area libraries.
-You can also pay to join them on an investigation of the Brumder Mansion Nov.
-8 and 9.
 Check out their calendar on their website, paranormalmilwaukee.com.

 1 comment about this article.

 Post your comment/review now

 Disclaimer: Please note that Facebook comments are posted through Facebook and cannot be approved, edited or declined by OnMilwaukee.com.
 The opinions expressed in Facebook comments do not necessarily reflect those of OnMilwaukee.com or its staff.

 Recent Articles & Blogs by OnMilwaukee.com Staff Writers

 If it's just not Christmas in your home without a fresh cut tree to wrap with lights and decorate with ornaments.
 Here's a list of places throughout Southeastern Wisconsin that can help you find the perfect tree.

 Today, as you watch that ribbed cylinder of canned cranberry sauce do its little dance in the serving dish or - if you're lucky enough - eat a delicious homemade cranberry dish, consider that the lovely little gem is an important Wisconsin crop.
 Here are some facts - informative, healthful and fun - from the Wisconsin State Cranberry Growers Association.